OlaoluwaM/dotfilers/README.md

 Although, it sounds very simple (because it is), this file is has added capabilities such as:

-- The ability to configure a destination for all configuration files at once using the `all` key which also doubles as a value if you wanted to set all configuration files to be ignored with `ignore` key.
+- The ability to configure a destination for all configuration files at once using the `all` key which also doubles as a value if you wanted to set all configuration files to be excluded with `exclude` key.
 - We can direct sets of configuration files to a single destination path using globs as keys in the file
 - Paths support all available shell variables, even the `~`.
 Destination paths must be absolute, not relative